darickc/MMM-BackgroundSlideshow/README.md

 		</tr>
 		<tr>
 			<td><code>sortImagesBy</code></td>
-			<td>String value, how to sort images: name, created, modified.
+			<td>String value, determines how images are sorted.
+Possible values are: name (by file name), created (by file created date), modified (by file
+			modified date).
 Only used if randomizeImageOrder is set to false.<br>
 				<br><b>Example:</b> <code>created</code>
 				<br><b>Default value:</b> <code>name</code>
 				<br>This value is <b>OPTIONAL</b>